 When Sebastian is not in the workshop he: can be found watching DVD's, woodworking DVD's!

 Usually behind the scenes Carol is the other half of team Faulkner.
-Carol is our course co-ordinator and workshop support person.
-She looks after our accounts and takes photos for instagram and is the best cleaner a workshop could wish for.
+Carol is course co-ordinator and workshop support person.
+She looks after our accounts and takes images of our student work and workshop activities and is the best cleaner a workshop could wish for.
 Carol’s professional background is in accounting but she also studied Jewellery & Object Design at Enmore TAFE and was the scholarship recipient in 2008.
 In 2010 Carol was the overall winner of the Design Institute of Australia’s Australasian Student Design Award and also winner in the fashion category.

-When Carol is not in the workshop she is: designing her “ideal vacuum cleaner”, putting together dance play lists to listen to while she vacuums the workshop and learning to carve.
+When Carol is not in the workshop she is: designing her “ideal vacuum cleaner”, putting together dance play lists to listen to while she vacuums and is learning to carve.